eyaldar2014/capsulesAssignment/README.md

   - 20 minutes
 - add buttons to remove and edit person\row
   - 40 minutes

+so, its been 3 hours. i didnt use classes, no need. for now, all acomplished: there is no infoCenter for updates. but table is fuctioning with buttons

 - build search
   - check with myself in 2 hours
 - sort ways